 The SEC allows us to "incorporate by reference" the information we file with it, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be part of this prospectus, and information that we file with the SEC later will automatically update and supersede the information in this prospectus or incorporated by reference.
-The following documents filed by us and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, until we sell all of the common stock offered hereby, are incorporated by reference in this prospectus:
+The following documents filed by us and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, until we sell all of the common stock and warrants offered hereby, are incorporated by reference in this prospectus:

-- 1. Our Annual Report on Form 10-K for the fiscal year ended June 30, 2005; - 2.
-Our Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 2005; - 3.
-Our Quarterly Report on Form 10-Q for the fiscal quarter ended December 31, 2005; - 4.
-Our proxy statement for our annual shareholders' meeting on November 2, 2005; - 5.
-Our Current Reports on Form 8-K filed with SEC on September 30, 2005; October 11, 2005; November 4, 2005; December 21, 2005; December 28, 2005; January 17, 2006 (pertaining to a stock option grant to Dr. Robert L. Zerbe and the election of Dr. Zerbe to the Board of Directors); January 17, 2006 (pertaining to the entry into an Amended and Restated Employment Agreement with James A. Cour); February 10, 2006; February 13, 2006; March 22, 2006; and March 24, 2006; - 6.
-The description of our common stock set forth in our Registration Statement on Form 8-A filed with the SEC on April 11, 1997, as amended (Commission File No.: 000-22025); and - 7.
+1. Our Annual Report on Form 10-K for the fiscal year ended June 30, 2007;

+- 2. Our proxy statement for our annual shareholders' meeting to be held on November 7, 2007; - 3.
+Our Current Reports on Form 8-K filed with the SEC on September 10, 2007, September 11, 2007 and September 12, 2007; - 4.
+The description of our common stock set forth in our Registration Statement on Form 8-A filed with the SEC on April 11, 1997, as amended (Commission File No.: 000-22025); and - 5.
 All of the filings pursuant to the Securities Exchange Act that we may make after the date of this prospectus supplement and prior to the termination of this offering.